FherStk/online-judge-patches/README.md

 1. Create a new folder setting as its name the last dmoj's online-judge commit date. *Important*: all the commands will be launched from the current project root folder (online-judge-patches/).

-2. Make a copy of the production dmoj's online-judge instance into the local host, for example: `scp -r root@dmoj-prod:/etc/dmoj/site ../online-judge-custom`
+2. Make a copy of the production dmoj's online-judge instance into the local host, for example: `rsync -azP root@dmoj-prod:/etc/dmoj/site/ ../online-judge-custom`

 3. Make sure the `online-judge-source` project is updated (git pull).